lethal-guitar/RigelEngine/README.md

 disassembly and observing its behaviour based on video captures of the game running in DosBox.

+I recently gave a presentation about the project at a local C++ meetup.
+You can find the slides [here](https://github.com/lethal-guitar/presentations).

 ## Current state

-The project is in a fairly early state.
-Some areas of the code are still rather hacky, early protoypes, and will be replaced in the future.
-Regarding functionality, basic gameplay is already possible, but most of the levels cannot be completed at the moment due to missing features, and most of the enemies aren't active yet.

-Here's a quick list of already working gameplay features:

-* Basic player movement (walking, jumping, looking up/crouching, climbing ladders)
-* Player score
-* Item pickup + inventory
-* Level progression (go to next level when reaching exit)
-* Shooting (some features missing, like flame thrower jetpack)
-* Shootable walls
-* Teleporters
-* Player taking damage, player death
-* Unlocking force-fields (access card)

-Many of the game's non-gameplay systems, like most of the menus, intro movie and story sequences etc. are also already implemented.
+The project is still very much work in progress, but already partially playable.
+The first level of the Shareware episode is completely playable, the following levels are not completable due to missing game mechanics (e.g. player being able to climb on pipes), but some of the enemies found in those levels are already functional.
+Overall, roughly 50 % of the functionality found in the original Shareware episode is reimplemented in Rigel Engine so far.
 The [issue list](https://github.com/lethal-guitar/RigelEngine/issues) should give a comprehensive overview of what's still missing.

 ## Building and running